Abdulhussain Abdulredha

 Abdulhussain Abdulredha (عبد الحسين عبد الرضا; 15 July 1939 – 11 August 2017) was an iconic Kuwaiti actor.

 Background

-Abdulredha was born in Derwazat Al Abdulrazzaq, Al-Awazem village in Sharq, Kuwait, to Kuwaiti Ajam parents, the seventh among 14 siblings.
+Abdulredha was born in Derwazat Al Abdulrazzaq, Al-Awazem village in Sharq, Kuwait, to 'Ajam of Kuwait parents.
+He was the seventh among 14 siblings.
 He initially worked in the Department of Printing of the Kuwaiti Ministry of Guidance and Information.
 He then traveled on a mission to Egypt at the expense of the ministry in 1956 to learn the art of printmaking, and in 1961 he traveled on a mission to Germany to complete his studies in the printmaking arts.
 He continued this job until he reached the position of observer in the Printing Section of the Ministry of Information.
 He married four wives and has three daughters and two sons, among them Bashar and Adnan, who works in the technical field and has attempted to write poetry and the preparation of TV programs, as well as Mona, Bebe, and Manal.
 He was a Shia Muslim.